 MOBILE LABS: Body composition scans completed in one of our mobile laboratories will not be claimable through your private health fund.

 SYDNEY & MELBOURNE CLINIC: You may be able to claim the consult portion of the appointment with your private health fund depending on your individual level of cover.
 Please check with your provider if you are covered for an ‘Exercise Physiology Consult’.
-We have HICAPS available at our office to claim your private health fund rebates on the spot, so please bring your card with you for all of your appointments.
-Alternatively, and for gap payments, we accept cash, credit card or EFTPOS payments for all services.
-For a list of HICAPS participating Health Funds, please click here.
+As all appointments are booked and paid for online, we will issue you a health fund receipt after your appointment so you can lodge a claim with your fund.

 In most cases, you will not be able to claim through Medicare for a Body Composition scan.
 If you are having a Bone Mineral Density scan to assess your risk of Osteoporosis you may be eligible for a rebate and will need to discuss this with your Doctor